ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

 - "Secondary Analysis: Factor Binding": the user is encouraged to "see each method's predicted transcription factors" and search for protein-DNA data (in .bigWig format) to view the binding profile of that transcription factor across each gene trajectory cluster.

 - "Secondary Analysis: Temporal Relations": the user can add additional genes or transcription factors (potentially viewed on Factor Binding tab) to the final gene regulatory network (GRN) within STRINGdb.
-NOTE: TIMEOR only reports the TF GRN using the "Observed and Top Predicted Transcription Factors" and the user is **encouraged** to view the results from individual methods (on Factor Binding tab) when constructing the final GRN.
+NOTE: TIMEOR only reports the TF GRN using the observed and top one predicted TFs from the "Observed and Top Predicted Transcription Factors" table.
+The user is **encouraged** to view the results from individual methods (on Factor Binding tab) when constructing the final GRN, and view Temporal Relations Table to uncover the lead and lag relationships between TFs